Block Island, Rhode Island

 | Popular Activities | Boating, biking, hiking, fishing, sightseeing |

 Block Island remains one of the Northeast’s most recognizable island destinations, combining scenic coastline, maritime history, outdoor recreation, and a relaxed coastal atmosphere.
-Although part of Rhode Island, the island continues to share strong geographic and recreational ties with eastern Long Island through the waters of Block Island Sound and the region’s long-standing boating and fishing traditions.
+Although part of Rhode Island, the island continues to share strong geographic and recreational ties with eastern Long Island through the waters of Block Island Sound, seasonal travel links, and the region’s long-standing boating and fishing traditions.